-Heritage 14.
+14. Heritage

 This chapter assess the effects of the development on designated or un-designated heritage assets within the area surrounding the development site.
 There are no known designated or un-designated heritage assets within the proposed development site boundary.
-However the surrounding area contains a number of designated heritage assets and the impact on these is assessed in this chapter.
+However the surrounding area contains a few designated heritage assets and the impact on these is assessed in this chapter.

-Heritage Legislation 14.1
+14.1 Heritage Legislation